 - Excel has a free online version (https://office.live.com/start/excel.aspx), but you will need a Microsoft account to upload the calculator to your OneDrive account.

 - Users can change column widths and can copy/paste information from a cell on one sheet to an another cell on a different sheet (useful for copying timetable information from one day to another).

-If you have concerns or questions, please contact Teacher Welfare at email@example.com or call 1-800-232-7208 and ask for Teacher Welfare.
-Note that advice cannot be provided via email.
-Please provide a telephone contact number where you can be reached.
+If you have concerns or questions, please contact Teacher Employment Services at firstname.lastname@example.org or call 1-800-232-7208.
+Note that advice cannot be provided via e-mail.
+If you send an e-mail, please provide a telephone contact number where you can be reached.